DENVER — A postal worker who faked cancer to avoid going to work won’t have to worry about going to work anymore.

-The Highlands Ranch woman pleaded guilty Friday to a single count of forgery.
-Prosecutors say she faked cancer beginning in June 2015 so she could claim 112 sicks days and be allowed to work from home.
+The Highlands Ranch woman had pleaded guilty to one count of forgery.
+Prosecutors said she faked cancer beginning in June 2015 so she could claim 112 sicks days and be allowed to work from home.

 Investigators with the U.S. Postal Service Office of the Inspector General discovered Boyle was forging doctors’ notes and even misspelled the name of the oncologist she was supposedly receiving treatment from.

-According to a release from the U.S. Attorney, Boyle decided to take some time off work after she was not selected for a promotion she had sought.
+According to the U.S. Attorney, Boyle decided to take some time off work after she was not selected for a promotion she had sought.

 “To take the time off, she told her supervisor that she was recently diagnosed with non-Hodgkins lymphoma.
-She then began to take substantial amounts of sick leave,” according to the statement.
+She then began to take substantial amounts of sick leave,” according to a statement from the U.S. Attorney.

 In June, investigators began reviewing a doctor’s note that said Boyle was being treated for lymphoma at Anova Cancer Center in Lone Tree.